Updated: Mar 11

 In Bruges ©MDHarding

 Brussels is a huge city, it's easy to get a little disorientated when you leave the train station.
-If only visiting for the day why not enjoy the Hop On and Off City Tour Bus.
+If only visiting for the day why not enjoy the Hop On and Off City Tour Bus?
 It takes you to all the best attractions including the Atomium.
-The futuristic landmark building built between 1957 and 1958 for the Brussels World Fair which is now a museum.
+The futuristic landmark building was built between 1957 and 1958 for the Brussels World Fair which is now a museum.

 Would you like to take another tour?
-Did you know there is also a Brussels Chocolate Walking Tour and Workshop.
+Did you know there is also a Brussels Chocolate Walking Tour and Workshop?